harryf/comedy/docs/_shows/20191118_Ricardo_18th_November_2019__Corporate_Comedy_Fail.md

 >
 > Because I'm a single dad, you know, I have a job.
 >
-> I have two teenage kids who live with me.
+> I have two teenage kids that live with me.
 >
 > And, you know, it's a lot to deal with, you know.
 >
 > And it's even made harder these days by technology.
 >
-> For example, my son, he plays Fortnite.
+> For example, my son, he plays "Fortnite."
 >
 > And for those of you that don't know, sorry,
 >
-> I'm just smiling a bit because Jeremy's giving me this.
+> I'm just smiling a bit because Jeremy is giving me
 >
-> And I was like, oh, what is this?
+> this look like, oh, what is coming now?
 >
-> What is coming now?
+> But, well, I'm going to get back into the zone, you know.
 >
-> But I'm going to get back into the zone, you know.
+> He plays "Fortnite."
 >
-> He plays Fortnite.
->
 > So for those of you that don't know,
 >
-> Fortnite is a shooter you play online against other people.
+> "Fortnite" is a shooter you play online against other people.
 >
-> And recently, the makers of Fortnite
+> And recently, the makers of "Fortnite"
 >
 > said they had 125 million players online all at once.
 >